 Michael Church.
 Michael is an IAC member from California.
-He founded Sunrise Aviation and is a nationally respected flight training authority, honored by the FAA as Safety Counsel of the Year.
+He founded Sunrise Aviation and is a nationally respected flight training authority, honored by the FAA as Safety Counselor of the Year.
 He has also been recognized as a Master Flight instructor and Master Aerobatic flight instructor.
 He has logged more that 11,000 hours of flight instruction.

 Tom Rhodes.
 Tom is an active member, pilot and contest judge of the International Aerobatic Club.
 Tom has numerous IAC awards including second place trophies at the U.S. National Aerobatic Championships; Intermediate and Sportsman categories.

 Gerry Molidor.
-Gerry is from Illinois and is the chair of the IAC Glider Aerobatics program as well as the Mid America Region Director.
-Though well known in IAC circles as a former President of IAC, Gerry also served on the gold medal winning Advanced Team in 1997 and currently flies both gliders and a Sukhoi 29.
+Gerry is from Illinois and is former chair of the IAC Glider Aerobatics program as well as the Mid America Region Director.
+Though well known in IAC circles as a former President of IAC, Gerry also served on the gold medal winning U.S. Advanced Team in 1997 and currently flies both gliders and a Sukhoi 29.